JackDougherty/bookdown-test/docs/bookdown-test.md

 <iframe src="https://ontheline.github.io/otl-google-books-api/scribners-monthly-1876.html" width="100%" height="600px">
 </iframe>
 <p class="caption">
-Image 1.1: Scroll [the full-screen document](https://ontheline.github.io/otl-google-books-api/scribners-monthly-1876.html)
+Figure 1.1: Scroll [the full-screen document](https://ontheline.github.io/otl-google-books-api/scribners-monthly-1876.html)
 from *Scribner’s Monthly* in 1876, which declared Hartford as “the richest city in the United States,” relative to its population.